 - Preheat oven to 375 degrees Fahrenheit.
 Line 2 cookie sheets with parchment paper and set aside.

-- Add sugars and vanilla, beating until light and fluffy, 3-4 minutes.
+- Beat butter, coconut oil, and sugars until light and fluffy, about 3-4 minutes.

 - Beat in eggs, one at a time, until well incorporated.